slevithan/oniguruma-to-es/README.md

   - Grapheme boundaries: `\y`, `\Y`.
   - Flags `P` (POSIX is ASCII) and `y{g}`/`y{w}` (grapheme boundary modes).
   - Whole-pattern modifier: Don't capture group `(?C)`.
-  - Callout: `(*FAIL)`.
+  - Named callout: `(*FAIL)`.
 - Supportable for some uses:
-  - Absence functions: `(?~…)`, etc.
   - Conditionals: `(?(…)…)`, etc.
   - Whole-pattern modifiers: Ignore-case is ASCII `(?I)`, find longest `(?L)`.
-  - Callout pair: `(*SKIP)(*FAIL)`.
+  - Named callout pair: `(*SKIP)(*FAIL)`.
 - Not supportable:
   - Other callouts: `(?{…})`, `(*…)`, etc.

+See also the [supported features](#-supported-features) table (above) which describes some additional rarely-used sub-features that aren't currently supported.

 Note that Oniguruma-To-ES supports 99.9+% of real-world Oniguruma regexes, based on a sample of tens of thousands of regexes used in TextMate grammars.
-Of the features listed above, absence functions and conditionals were used in 2–3 regexes each.
+Of the features listed above, conditionals were used in three regexes.
 The rest weren't used at all.

-See also the [supported features](#-supported-features) table (above) which describes some additional rarely-used sub-features that aren't currently supported.
+Some Oniguruma features are so exotic that they're *used* zero times in all of public GitHub.

 Contributions are welcome if you want to add support for currently unsupported features.